The tonsils and tonsillectomy

 As with most types of surgery, tonsillectomy carries some important risks.
 The UK National Prospective Tonsillectomy Audit 2005 looked at the main risks in detail, and provides a guide to the likely chances of problems after tonsil surgery, although the actual figures will vary slightly between techniques and by chance in individual cases.
 The data looked at various ways of removing the tonsils in the traditional, "shelling out a grape" manner, rather than newer debulking techniques.
 The document can be downloaded here.

-So far, only two patients in my series of intracapsular tonsillectomy so far (over 750 to date) have had any bleeding requiring medical attention (0.4%)- these children had a blood loss of about 50-100ml which stopped at home, and went to A+E. No intervention was required, and they were discharged home.
+So far, only three patients in my series of intracapsular tonsillectomy so far (almost children to date) have had any bleeding requiring medical attention (around 0.25%)- these children had a blood loss of about 50-100ml which stopped at home, and went to A+E. No intervention was required, and they were discharged home.
 The data from other centres worldwide supports lower risks of bleeding than with traditional surgery.

 For traditional tonsillectomy surgery, bleeding from the blood vessels at the base of the tonsil may occur during surgery, but is usually easily controlled.
 After surgery, bleeding may rarely occur within a few hours, which is known as a “primary” haemorrhage.
 This scenario is relatively uncommon: the National Audit suggests that the risks of this are about 1 in 160 patients (or 0.6%).